 Michele McLellan, PT, OCS, CLT has built a strong healing foundation as a licensed physical therapist having developed her expertise in a variety of settings, including an acute care hospital, a rehabilitation hospital, a work injury center, and as a practice owner for outpatient orthopedic and sports injuries and conditions.

 Michele would describe herself as a life-long learner.
 As she evaluates and treats her patients at the Kaplan Center, she is curious to find compassionate methods her patients may not have yet explored.
 Her goal is to get to the root cause, promote optimal healing, and ultimately regain function.

 With her passion and determination to provide the best physical therapy services possible, Michele has completed over a hundred continuing education seminars as well as a yearlong residency program in advanced orthopedic techniques at the Institute for Orthopedic Manual Medicine.
-Her educational journey has also included post-graduate training in osteopathic techniques such as: Craniosacral therapy, strain/counterstrain, and visceral manipulation; women’s health conditions such as breast cancer, osteoporosis, and prenatal/postpartum treatment; and movement re-education such as Feldenkrais (a form of somatic education that uses gentle movement and directed attention to improve movement and enhance human functioning), Functional Movement Systems, and muscle imbalance correction.
+She has also completed post-graduate training in osteopathic techniques such as: Craniosacral therapy, strain/counterstrain, and visceral manipulation; women’s health conditions such as breast cancer, osteoporosis, and prenatal/postpartum treatment; and movement re-education such as Feldenkrais (a form of somatic education that uses gentle movement and directed attention to improve movement and enhance human functioning), Functional Movement Systems, and muscle imbalance correction.
+Michele has also been trained in making custom foot orthotics for patients suffering with heel pain, plantar fasciitis, tendonitis, bunions, hammertoes, Morton’s toe, and several other conditions.

 Along the way Michele taught for several years in the physical therapy graduate program at the University of Massachusetts.
 She passed extra boards to be an Orthopedic Clinical Specialist (OCS) which is a distinction only 4% of physical therapists in Virginia have achieved.
 She became a Certified Lymphedema Therapist (CLT) in 1999 and acquires re-certification every 2 years with 2017 being her 9th time to do such advanced training.